Katsuna/Documentation/README.md

 - Adapting to smartphone usage requires time and effort
 - User characteristics are not considered

-It would be great if you want to contribute or give us a Github star.
+If you like our work give us a Github star.

 ## How to install?
 To install the Katsuna OS on selected devices follow the below instructions: